 For the most part, early contractions start off feeling similar to mild menstrual cramps.

-As contractions become stronger and more regular, the sensation is often described as feeling like very strong period pain.
+As contractions become stronger, and happen at more regular intervals, they are often described as feeling like very strong period pain.

-Most first time mamas have no reference point as to where they will feel contractions.
+Most first-time mothers have no reference point as to where they will feel contractions.

-In early labour, mild contractions can feel just like the backache and crampiness of period pain.
+In early labor, mild contractions can feel just like the backache and crampiness of period pain.

 Your lower abdomen and back might feel heavy and achy.

-As labour progresses, contractions become more powerful and intense.
+As labor progresses, contractions become more powerful and intense.